-The following information is for the 2022 award year.
+The following information is for our 2023 award year.

 The annual NCWIT Harrold and Notkin Research and Graduate Mentoring Award, given in memory of Mary Jean Harrold’s and David Notkin’s outstanding research, graduate mentoring, and diversity contributions, is open for nominations.
 The award recognizes faculty members who have combined outstanding research accomplishments with excellence in graduate mentoring and who have served as advocates for recruiting, encouraging, and promoting women and minorities in computing fields having an impact in diversity at both a local and national impact.
 The award comes with a certificate and a $10,000 gift to the winner’s institution.